-The Crawford Station MGP site is not listed on the National Priorities List (NPL) but it is being managed under EPA's Superfund Alternative Sites (SAS) program.
-The SAS Program addresses potential cleanup sites that might otherwise be eligible for listing on the NPL but instead will be investigated and cleaned up by a cooperative potentially responsible party (PRP) without formally listing the site on the NPL.
+The Crawford Station MGP site is not listed on the National Priorities List (NPL) but it is being managed under EPA's Superfund Alternative site program.

 The Crawford Station site is being addressed through potentially responsible party (PRP) actions under federal and state oversight.